What Is a Tax Regime?

 - Accounting: It does not require keeping accounting books or filing tax returns.

-It facilitates the formalization of small businesses with a fixed payment scheme and minimum administrative requirements, as well as access to the SIS Emprendedor (Entrepreneur System) for the holder and his/her family.
+It facilitates the formalization of small businesses through a fixed payment scheme, minimum administrative requirements, and access to the SIS Emprendedor (Entrepreneur System) for the holder and his/her family.

-The Special Income Tax Regime (RER) is aimed at individuals and legal entities that carry out commercial, industrial or service activities within certain financial and operational limits.
+The RER (Régimen Especial de Impuesto a la Renta – Special Income Tax Regime) targets individuals and legal entities with commercial, industrial, or service activities within specific financial and operational limits.

-Small businesses with an annual income of up to S/ 525,000, fixed assets of less than S/ 126,000 and a maximum of 10 workers per shift are eligible.
+Small enterprises with an annual income of up to S/525,000, fixed assets of less than S/126,000, and a maximum of 10 workers per shift are eligible.
 It does not apply to independent professionals or financial or insurance activities.

 - Income tax: 1.5% on monthly net income.

-- IGV: 18% on taxable sales, with the right to a tax credit.
+- IGV (VAT): 18% on taxable sales, with the right to a tax credit.

 Benefits

-It offers a simpler tax scheme than the General Regime, with lower rates and fewer accounting obligations, allowing the issuance of invoices and the use of the IGV tax credit.
+It offers a simpler tax scheme than the General Regime, with lower rates and fewer accounting liabilities, allowing the issuance of invoices and the use of the IGV tax credit.

-The MYPE Tax Regime (RMT) is a regime created to facilitate the formalization and growth of micro and small enterprises (MYPE) in Peru.
-Its objective is to offer a more flexible tax burden compared to the General Regime, allowing small businesses to pay taxes based on their real income.
+The RMT (Régimen MYPE Tributario – Tax SME Regime) facilitates the formalization and growth of small and medium enterprises (SMEs) in Peru.
+Its objective is to offer a more flexible tax burden compared to the General Regime, allowing small enterprises to pay taxes based on their real income.

-This regime is aimed at both natural persons with businesses and legal persons (companies) that do not exceed certain annual income limits.
-Businesses must not exceed 1,700 Tax Units (UIT).
+This regime targets individuals with businesses and legal entities (enterprises) that do not exceed certain annual income limits.
+Businesses must not exceed 1,700 UITs (Unidad Impositiva Tributaria – Applicable Tax Unit).
 It is ideal for expanding businesses that need to issue receipts and take advantage of tax benefits without the tax burden of large taxpayers.

 Taxes in the RMT